rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

          dcsa_sports AT darwin.cam.ac.uk<br/>
          Poppy OLDROYD<br/>
         <p align="justify">
-Poppy is a first-year PhD student in bioelectronics; she is developing flexible microelectrode arrays for brain stimulation.
-Aside from academics, she enjoys running, cooking, and reading.
-If you have any questions she is always up for a chat/run/coffee break and can often be found in the Darwin gym or gardens.<br><br>
+Chelsea is a third year PhD student in Computer Science working on verifying & automating mathematical proof.
+Outside of academia, she enjoys playing the violin, cycling, reading, baking and travel!
+If you have any ideas or questions, she's always up for a chat or tea/coffee break around Darwin.<br><br>

 The Sports and Societies Officers are responsible for maintaining the gym and for overseeing Darwin’s sports and societies.
 They are also responsible for organising the Darwin-Wolfson Sports Day, a day of friendly competition against our sister college at Oxford, held every March.
 One officer is elected in November, and the other is elected in May.
         </p>